xiyin137/stringbook/codes/README.md

 gamma matrices.nb -- Dirac gamma matrices in general dimensions and checking 4D conventions

+mirror TBA and wrapping corrections.nb -- mirror magnon kinematics and reproducing Bajnok and Janik's 4-loop wrapping correction to Konishi

 special geometry.nb -- checking special Kahler geometry relations

 spinfield cocycles.nb -- checking cocycle phases in the OPE of SO(8) spin fields and spin fields in the NSR worldsheet theory